Eve6061/base-split-vault-promise-checkin-public/README.md

 If the project includes tests, run the test command provided by the repository鈥檚 tooling.

 If no test command is documented, inspect the configuration files to determine the appropriate command.

+## Contributing

+Contributions should be clear, minimal, and aligned with the existing project style.

+When contributing:

+- Keep commits focused.
+- Use descriptive commit messages.
+- Update documentation when behavior changes.